Katya Adler: Career

 At the end of April 2014 she was appointed the BBC's Europe editor, replacing Gavin Hewitt.
 Her appointment was controversial because her LinkedIn profile stated that for 15 years she had regularly facilitated conferences for a number of clients including one for the European Union.
 This brought about criticism from Conservative Party MPs, including Andrew Bridgen and Philip Davies.
 Davies stated: "this cosy relationship between the BBC and the European Commission severely undermines your editorial integrity and ability to report matters in a strictly objective manner."
 The BBC in written response clarified that Adler had at the time been working freelance for the BBC and a number of other broadcast organisations, and in 19 years had only been paid to chair one EU event in 2005, invited by the UK presidency, not the European Commission.

 In early February 2017, the BBC broadcast a documentary by Adler titled After Brexit: the Battle for Europe in which she examined the mounting challenges facing the European Union over the next few years.
 In June 2017 Adler became one of the four presenters of Brexitcast, a BBC podcast covering Brexit.
 In September 2019, Brexit Newscast became a regular television broadcast fixture on BBC One, usually following Question Time, as of December 2020.

 In January 2021, Katya Adler revealed the 21st-century meanings of Dante's Divine Comedy in a three part radio series on the occasion of the 700th anniversary of the poet’s death with three expert guides through Inferno (Margaret Kean, English Teacher at St Hilda’s College, Oxford), Purgatorio (Matthew Treherne, Professor of Italian Literature at the University of Leeds), and Paradiso (Vittorio Montemaggi, St Edmund’s College, Cambridge), and Michael Sheen as Dante.

 As of 2019, Adler was paid between £205,000-£209,999, placing her on the list of the highest-paid BBC news and current affairs staff.

 Although Adler is predominantly a news journalist, in July 2023, she started presenting the BBC Proms on television.
 Adler joined newsreaders Clive Myrie and Huw Edwards, plus former newsreader Katie Derham, in the presenting line-up.

 In September 2023, Adler presented Living Next Door to Putin; a two-part documentary series that was aired on BBC One.

 In November 2023, an interview with Adler and French President Emmanuel Macron aired on the BBC News channel.

+In March 2026, Adler presented Europe on the Edge with Katya Adler; a three-part documentary series that was aired on BBC Two.